openframeworks/ofBook/03_setup_and_project_structure/chapter.md

 - Using addons

 So once you've done this and tested that installation went fine, by opening any example, compiling and running it without problems we are ready to continue.

+###Running examples###
+Find the uncompressed OF version that you downloaded.
+From now on we will refer to this folder as the OF root folder.
+You can place the OF root folder anywhere you like.
+Open it.
+Inside of it you will find several folder.
+For now, open the one named "examples". (further down this chapter we will see what are all the other folder for).
+Inside of it you will see a lot of folders, choose anyone you want (these are named according to the topic covered by the example).
+Open it, once again there will be more folders, these are for each example.
+Open anyone you like.
+Inside of it you will find the project file for the example.
+It depends on the version of OF you downloaded which project files you'll find.
+Look at the image below and open, by double-clicking, the project file.
+**[add project files icons]**
+Now your IDE should open and load the OF example you chose.
+It should look like the IDE screenshots above.
+Locate the "Run Button" and click on it.
+The example should compile and run.
+It might take some seconds for this.
+If everything went fine a new window will popup and display the example you just compiled.
+If this happened, Congrats!
+You just have installed and compiled openFrameworks successfully and you are ready to go on.
+If this didn't happen check the notes below for each IDE.
+- xCode: make sure that the popdown menu just at the right of the run button has selected the item with the name of your example and not the one named "openFrameworks".
+There might be more than one item with the name of the example you are trying to run.
+Select anyone as long as it is not the one named "openFrameworks".
+This popdown menu selects the target you want to compile.
+If "openFrameworks" is selected you will just compile the openFrameworks core and not the example code.
+When you select the other items xcode will compile both the OF core and the code for your example and when done it will run the example.
+- **[add VS notes]**
+- **[add C::B notes]**
+- **[add Eclipse notes]**
+- **[add makefile notes]**

+Spend some time going through the examples and running them.
+It should be fun!
+Once done continue reading.

-###OF structure###
+###OF folder structure###

-If you go into the uncompressed OF version that you downloaded you will find several folders, with several others inside, so let's take a look at what these are and how to use them.
-We will call the OF root folder the one that your uncompressed OF download created, that should contain, at least, the following:
+Inside the OF root folder you will find several other folders, at least, the following:

-- addons
-- apps
-- examples
-- libs
-- other
-- projectGenerator_
-- scripts
 ####Addons####
 Addons folder will contain the included "core" addons.
 Addons are extra pieces of code that extend OF's functionalities, allowing you to do almost anything with OF.
 Addons are usually written by third parties that have shared these.
-The "core" addons, the ones already included in your OF download, are addons that are used so frequently that it has been decided to include them as part of the oficial OF download.
-These are coded and mantained by the OF's core developers.
+The "core" addons, the ones already included in your OF download, are addons that are used so frequently that it has been decided to include them as part of the official OF download.
+These are coded and maintained by the OF's core developers.
+Check the examples/addons folder in your OF root folder where you will find at least one example about how to use each of these addons.
-You can go to [ofxAddons](http://ofxaddons.com/ "ofxaddons, a collection of OF addons") where you'll find almost every other Addon there is.
+You can also go to [ofxAddons](http://ofxaddons.com/ "ofxaddons, a collection of OF addons") where you'll find almost every other addon there is.

+####Apps####
+This is the folder where you put your project files.
+Your current OF download just contains the folder named "myApps" inside of "apps", which just has an empty example project folder.
+IMPORTANT: you have to respect the folder structure within the apps folder, otherwise your projects won't compile.
+This should be like this:
+**[add image depicting a correct and incorrect apps folder structure usage]**

+####Examples####
+Quite obvious.
+A folder with examples, sorted out by topic.
+There are a big bunch of examples that cover almost all of OF's aspects.
+Each example is made with the idea of keeping it simple and focused to the particular aspect it tries to address, thus making it easily understandable and a good startpoint when you want to do something similar in your project.

+####libs####
+If you don't know what you are doing, **keep your hands out from this folder**.
+Anything you change in here will affect your OF projects and probably you will not be able to compile.

+####other##
+Here you'll find an Arduino sketch for using with the serial example located at examples/communication/.
+This is handy to check that your serial communication with Arduino is setup correctly and working.

+####projectGenerator_####
+Here you'll find the OF project generator app.
+This is a super useful app that lets you create new OF projects, add to it the addons you need  and configure the project correctly so the addons work.
+Check the readme file inside where the usage of this app is described.

+####scripts####
+Just a few bash scipts usefull for compiling, cleaning and testing all the examples.
+**[Should I add here how to use these bash scripts?]**

+###The OF Pantry:###
+Your default new kitchen will only have tools for coding, but the OF kitchen comes with a super nice pantry, filled up with really nice, cool and useful stuff.
+Imagine that you want to cook something but your kitchen has no pantry or if it has it is completely empty.
+In such conditions cooking anything should be at least something long, as you'll have to go out and buy the things you need and probably you won't find everything needed.
+This is not a nice scenario, specially if you want to get creative and make awesome things.

+So, what happens when you have your pantry filled with OFs stuff?
+You will be able to cook whatever you wanted to, because some really good ingredients are already there.
+Not to say that there are some really nice tools in there.
+This will let you have your stuff done in a very short time, leaving you more time to get creative and try out new and more delicious recipes.

+####What is inside the OF pantry####
+Here you will find a lot of different things, from ingredients to tools, all ordered according to its use.

+*- 3d
+    - Tools for drawing basic 3d polygonal objects, such as spheres, cubes, pyramids, etc.
+    - 3D cameras.
+For navigating and viewing your 3D scene.
+Either interactively or not.
+    - 3D node. the base type for any 3d object, which allows it to be moved, rotated, scaled, parented **[should I say "nested" instead]** and drawn.
+    - 3D mesh.
+A collection of points in 3D space that allow you to draw them in several different ways,  such as points, lines, lines strips, triangles, triangles strips, and to attach textures (images) to these.
+All this done very efficiently using your computer's GPU.
+    - Load and save 3D objects.
+- app
+    - Tools for setting and getting properties of your app such as window size, position, different drawing modes, framerate, et cetera.
+- communication
+    - Arduino communication via Firmata
+    - Common serial port communication
+- events
+    - OF base events, event manager.
+    - Listen to the base events, such as setup, draw, update, mouse, keys and window events.
+    - You can also create your own custom events and listen to them, in a fast and straight forwards way, yet very reliable.
+- gl
+    - OpenGL is the library for using the computer's GPU.
+    - OF comes wit several openGL related stuff already implemented for multi-platform use, such as VBOs (Vertex Buffer Object), FBOs (Frame Buffer Object), Renderers, Lights, Materials, Shaders, Textures, and several other Gl utilities.
+- graphics
+    - Here's a lot of things.
+Loading and saving images of almost any kind.
+Several different methods for drawing on 2D. colors and styles.
+Most of the drawing tools rely on OpenGl so these are usually very fast.
+Render as PDF.
+Typography with several kinds of rendering options and utilities.
+- math
+    - Vectors, Matrices, Quaternions and some really useful math helpers.
+- sound
+    - Sound player and sound grabber, with behind-the-scenes implementations for all the supported platforms.
+    - Base sound object that allows to chain different sound objects, creating sound processing chains.
+- types
+    - A lot of different base types used extensively within OF.
+- utils
+    -  File I/O utilities.
+Logging.Threading.
+System dialogs (open, save, alert).
+URL file loader.
+XML read and save (super useful for storing and reading your app's settings).
+- video
+    - Video Grabbers and players.

+####Addons####
+As mentioned before, addons extend OF core functionalities, and in each OF distribution there are several included addons, usually referred to as "core addons".
+This are the following:
 The included addons are the following:

 - **ofx3DModelLoader**